MicrosoftDocs/quantum-docs/articles/how-to-visualize-circuits.md

     :::image type="content" source="media/circuit-vscode-randombit.png" alt-text="Screenshot the Q# circuit window showing the resulting circuit diagram for the random bit operation.":::

+1. When **debugging** a Q# program, you can visualize the quantum circuit based on the current state of the program, even if the program contains a `Result` comparison with an `Unrestricted` target profile.
+This is because debugging uses the current state of the actual simulator, so the position in the control flow and the result of the measurement are known.

 For more information about quantum circuit diagram conventions, see [Quantum circuits](xref:microsoft.quantum.concepts.circuits).

 ## Quantum circuits with Python

 In Python, there're three distinct ways of generating a circuit:

-1. You can use `qsharp.circuit(entry_expr)` to generate a circuit for a given entry expression.
+- You can use `qsharp.circuit(entry_expr)` to generate a circuit for a given entry expression.
 This method disregards the current state of the runtime and evaluates a quantum program from scratch.
-1. You can use `qsharp.circuit(operation)` to generate a circuit for a given operation.
+- You can use `qsharp.circuit(operation)` to generate a circuit for a given operation.
-1. You can use `qsharp.get_circuit()` to dump the current state of the program in the form of a circuit.
-This method it doesn’t run the code from scratch.
+- You can use `qsharp.get_circuit()` to dump the current state of the program in the form of a circuit.
+When using `qsharp.get_circuit()`, you can visualize the quantum circuit based on the current state of the program, even if the program contains a `Result` comparison with an `Unrestricted` target profile.
+This is because `qsharp.get_circuit()` uses the current state of the actual simulator, so the position in the control flow and the result of the measurement are known.

 ## Quantum circuits with Jupyter Notebooks

 In a Jupyter Notebook, you can visualize quantum circuits by using the `qsharp widget` package.

-    ```bash
-    python -m pip install --upgrade qsharp qsharp-widgets
-    ```
+1.
 ***